Elliot L. Chaikof, MD, PhD

 Selected Research Support

 Krishnamurthy VR, Sardar MYR, Yu Y, Song X, Haller CA, Dai E, Wang X, Hanjaya-Putra D, Sun L, Morikis V, Simon SI, Woods R, Cummings RD, Chaikof EL.
 Glycopeptide analogues of PSGL-1 inhibit P-selectin in vitro and in vivo.
-Nature Communications 2015; 6: 6387.
+Nat Commun 2015;6:6387.

 Ham HO, Qu Z, Haller CA, Dorr BM, Dai E, Kim W, Liu DR, Chaikof EL.
-In situ regeneration of bioactive coatings enabled by an evolved Staphylococcus aureus sortase A. Nature Communications 2016; 7:11140.
+In situ regeneration of bioactive coatings enabled by an evolved Staphylococcus aureus sortase A. Nat Commun 2016;7:11140.

 Hanjaya-Putra D, Haller C, Wang X, Dai E, Lim B, Liu L, Jaminet P, Yao J, Searle A, Bonnard T, Hagemeyer CE, Peter K, Chaikof EL.
 Platelet-targeted dual pathway antithrombotic inhibits thrombosis with preserved hemostasis.
 JCI Insight 2018;3(15):e99329.

 Chen J, Haller CA, Jernigan FE, Koerner SK, Wong DJ, Wang Y, Cheong JE, Kosaraju R, Kwan J, Park DD, De La Rosa RC, Premji AM, Liu L, Park E, Moss AC, Emili A, Bhasin M, Sun L, Chaikof EL.
 Modulation of lymphocyte mediated tissue repair by rational design of heterocyclic aryl hydrocarbon receptor agonists.
 Sci Adv 2020;6(3):eaay8230.